calwoodford/anki_decks/databases/sql.md

 <details><summary><b>Answer</b></summary>
 <p>

-Normalization is the process of organizing data in a database to reduce redundancy and improve data integrity.
+Normalisation is the process of organizing data in a database to reduce redundancy and improve data integrity.

 </p>
 </details>